PREPARING TO MOVE IN

-Every hall has its own unique amenities and features, but all halls offer the following: printing stations, onsite mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, daily newspaper service, community kitchen, wifi, hall office with games/videos/entertainment options, and secure keyless card entrances.
+Every hall has its own unique amenities and features, but all halls offer the following: printing stations, onsite mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, community kitchen, wifi, hall office with games/videos/entertainment options, and secure keyless card entrances.

 Room and Roommate Assignment Information

 To review your hall/room assignment or to view your roommate's name and email address, log on to Campus Connection, select Self-Service, then On-Campus Housing.
 Follow the prompts to the main Housing Portal Dashboard where you will be able to view housing messages, room assignment, roommate info, and meal plan.

 We encourage you to reach out to Residence Life with all and any questions you have!
 You can also click here to check out some of our most frequently asked questions!

 Below is some information to note for your big move to NDSU!